martinarnaiziglesias/mirror_descent_rb/README.md

 ## Notes

-- The necessary output files have already been saved in the `Output` folder and are ready for visualization.
+- The necessary output files have already been saved in the `Output` folder and are ready for visualization. (section 4.2 and 4.3)
 - Running any of the first four notebooks will overwrite the existing files in the `Output` folder and will require additional computation time.